 Unfortunately, other branches of the armed services either don’t appear to have or have discontinued their student loan forgiveness programs.
 However, members of the armed forces who serve in a hostile fire or imminent danger area may have all of their Perkins Loans discharged.
 Time spent in the military also counts toward public service loan forgiveness.

 It’s not yet a common benefit, but a handful of companies now offer to help employees pay off their student loans.
 PricewaterhouseCoopers rolled out such a benefit in 2015 and financial firm Fidelity recently announced a similar initiative.
 Employees who’ve worked at Fidelity for at least six months will receive $2,000 a year toward their loans, up to $10,000.

 Only 3% of companies currently offer student loan repayment as an employee benefit, according to a 2015 report from the Society for Human Resource Management, but the number seems to be growing.
-“Companies are starting to see how they can turn this national issue into an opportunity; not only does this benefit help a company attract and retain talent, it also helps differentiate them from competitors,” Tim DeMello, founder and CEO of Gradifi, which administers student loan repayment programs for companies, told The Cheat Sheet last year.
+“Companies are starting to see how they can turn this national issue into an opportunity; not only does this benefit help a company attract and retain talent, it also helps differentiate them from competitors,” Tim DeMello, founder and CEO of Gradifi, which administers student loan repayment programs for companies, told The Cheat Sheet in 2015.